Be on Alert – Fraudulent Employment Offers. Learn More

 Head Start Early Childhood Specialist – Region VII

-ICF seeks an experienced Early Childhood (EC) Specialist to support Head Start and Early Head Start programs to ensure high quality Head Start and Early Head Start services in accordance with federal regulations.
+ICF seeks an experienced Early Childhood (EC) Specialist to support the Region VII office of Head Start Training and Technical Assistance contract.
+This position will support Head Start and Early Head Start programs to ensure high quality services in accordance with federal regulations.
 The Early Childhood Specialist will provide training and technical assistance (TTA) to programs to support progress toward established school readiness goals, focusing on the use of child and program data to make decisions about approaches to working with teachers, home visitors, and parents in quality practices.
 The Specialist will provide professional-level expertise by engaging programs in dialogue and learning of best practices for children from birth to five and encourage a culture of learning that promotes school readiness.

 The Early Childhood Specialist shall have:

 - A minimum of a BA or BS Degree in Early Childhood Education/Development from an accredited university or college.

 - If the highest degree was awarded more than ten years ago, the resume should specify courses, conferences, seminars attended or work experience that ensure the proposed candidate remains current in the field of early childhood development.

 - A minimum of five years’ experience in programs for young children ranging from birth to five years in age.
 The experience should include the provision of technical assistance to teachers, home visitors, family child care providers, coaches, and/or management team members.

 - Experience facilitating group discussions and presenting to range of audiences.

 - Experience analyzing data and assisting programs to make data driven decisions.